-- 1. All of the required documentation will be submitted to the Department Chair for review and development at the next regularly scheduled department meeting.
-The Department Chair, or designee, will research issues related to the new privilege(s), utilizing the general guidelines in Article VIII, Section 3G of these Bylaws, and to develop criteria to determine those who are competent to exercise the Clinical Privilege(s) according to the guidelines. - 2.
+- All of the required documentation will be submitted to the Department Chair for review and development at the next regularly scheduled department meeting.
+The Department Chair, or designee, will research issues related to the new privilege(s), utilizing the general guidelines of the Bylaws, and to develop criteria to determine those who are competent to exercise the Clinical Privilege(s) according to the guidelines. - 2.
 The findings and recommendations will be forwarded to the Credentials Committee.
-The department will be given up to sixty (60) days to make a report/recommendation to the Credentials Committee after a request has been submitted by one of it's members.
+The department will be given an opportunity to make a report/recommendation to the Credentials Committee after a request has been submitted by one of its members.